2024 in spaceflight explained

 SLIM

 SLIM achieved the first-ever lunar soft landing for a Japanese spacecraft.[7]
 It landed on 19 January 2024 at 15:20 UTC, making Japan the 5th country to soft land on the Moon.[8]
-Although it landed successfully, its in wrong attitude, because the solar panels are oriented westwards facing opposite the Sun at the start of lunar day, thereby failing to generate enough power.[9]
-The lander operated on an internal battery power, which was fully drained that day.
-The mission's operators hope that the lander will wake up after a few days when sunlight should hit the solar panels.[10]
-SLIM showed perseverance and survived another lunar night waking up on 28 March 2024.[11]
+Although it landed successfully, it landed on its side with the solar panels oriented westwards facing opposite the Sun at the start of lunar day, thereby failing to generate enough power.[9]
+The lander operated on an internal battery power, which was fully drained that day.[10]

-Irrespective of this solar array issue on lander, the two LEV 1 and 2 rovers, deployed during hovering just before final landing are working as expected and LEV-1 communicating independently to the ground stations.
+Irrespective of this solar array issue on lander, the two LEV 1 and 2 rovers, deployed during hovering just before final landing worked as expected, with LEV-1 communicating independently to the ground stations.
 LEV-1 conducted seven hops over 107 minutes on lunar surface.
 Images taken by LEV-2 show the wrong attitude landing with loss of an engine nozzle during descent and even possible sustained damage to lander's Earth bound antenna, that is not pointed towards Earth.
-Irrespective of wrong attitude and loss of communication with the lander, the mission is already fully successful after confirmation of its primary goal landing within of its landing spot was already achieved.[12]
-[13]
+Irrespective of wrong attitude and loss of communication with the lander, the mission was fully successful after confirmation of its primary goal landing within of its landing spot was already achieved.[11]
+[12]

 On 29 January, the lander resumed operations after being shut down for a week.
-JAXA said it re-established contact with the lander and its solar cells were working again after a shift in lighting conditions allowed it to catch sunlight.[14]
+JAXA said it re-established contact with the lander and its solar cells were working again after a shift in lighting conditions allowed it to catch sunlight.[13]
 After that, SLIM was put in sleep mode for impending harsh lunar night.
-SLIM was expected to operate only for one lunar daylight period, or 14 Earth days, and the on-board electronics were not designed to withstand the -120C nighttime temperatures on the Moon.
-On 25 February 2024, JAXA sent wake-up calls and found SLIM had successfully survived the another lunar night on the lunar surface while maintaining communication capabilities.
-Since it was midday of the lunar day on the moon on 25 February 2024, the temperature of the communications payload was extremely high, so communication was terminated after only a short period of time.
-JAXA is now preparing for resumed operations, once the temperature has fallen sufficiently.
-This feat of surviving lunar night without a radioisotope heater unit was only previously achieved by some landers in the Surveyor program.[15]
+While SLIM was expected to operate only for one lunar daylight period, or 14 Earth days, with its on-board electronics not designed to withstand the -120C nighttime temperatures on the Moon, it managed to survive 3 lunar nights, waking up on 25 February, 27 March and 24 April respectively, sending back more data and images.
+This feat of surviving lunar night without a radioisotope heater unit was only previously achieved by some landers in the Surveyor program.[14]
+[15] [16] [17]

 Nova-C

 Just before landing, at approximately above the lunar surface, the Odysseus lander was planned to eject the EagleCam camera-equipped CubeSat, which would have been dropped onto the lunar surface near the lander, with an impact velocity of about .
 However, due to complications arising from the software patch, it was decided that EagleCam would not be ejected upon landing.
-It was later ejected on 28 February but was partially failure as it returned all types of data, except post IM-1 landing images that were the main aim of its mission.[19]
+It was later ejected on 28 February returning all types of data, except post IM-1 landing images that were the main aim of its mission.[19]
 [20] [21] [22]

 The lander also includes the Lunar Library that contains a version of the English Wikipedia, artworks, selections from the Internet Archive, portions of the Project Gutenberg, and more.
 It is projected to reside on the Moon in a readable state for billions of years.[23]
 [24]